The psychology of feedback in a classroom. How to make it meaningful

-With the feedback you can improve your teaching and become the best teacher your students have ever had!
+With feedback, you can improve your teaching and become the best teacher your students have ever had!

-To finish this post, here’s the only sandwish that will help you give contructive criticism with the use of feedback.
+To finish this post, here’s the only sandwich that will help you give constructive criticism with the use of feedback.

 Source: image by Knowledge train

 Feedback is an important part of a student’s personal growth.
 As a teacher, you need to include feedback, but also formative assessments in your classroom.
 The focus lies on information on the outcomes, strengths, and weaknesses.
 If you take into account the information from this blog post, you’re going to be able to provide effective feedback in the classroom.